kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

    ```shell
    sudo nano /etc/hosts
    ```
-   Remove, update, and uncomment the lines based on the image below and with respect to the server being configured:
+   Remove, update, and uncomment the lines based on the image below with respect to the server being configured:
    ![](img/server_ad_hosts_file.png)
 6. Reset the machine ID using the following commands:
    ```shell